- Overview: Austria

-Agency workers enjoy full insurance protection but are, to some extent, covered by statutory provisions specific to them (e.g., short-term dismissal protection).
+Agency workers enjoy full insurance protection but are, to some extent, covered by specific statutory provisions (e.g., short-term dismissal protection).

 There are collective agreements in Austria.
-The intention behind collective agreements is to ensure minimum wages, standards, and other important working conditions without the state’s involvement.
+Collective agreements aim to ensure minimum wages, standards, and other important working conditions without the state’s involvement.

 Collective agreements are concluded between representatives of the employer and the employees who have the capacity to enter into such agreements.
-Alongside the minimum wage, they also regulate other essential labor law provisions (such as arrangements regarding pay, flexible working hours and the termination of the employment relationship, etc.).
+Alongside the minimum wage, they also regulate other essential labor law provisions (such as arrangements regarding pay, flexible working hours, the termination of the employment relationship, etc.).

 Employment Termination and Severance Pay (Dismissal)